-- maintains and enhances relationships with other Federal agencies and partner governments - provides education, training and technical assistance regarding applicable statutory and regulatory requirements - assists tribes with background investigations and fingerprint processing - receives and processes appeals21 - conducts formal and informal hearings - consults with Indian tribes - engages with states and the regulated community - defends against lawsuits challenging the Commission's actions - issues advice and guidance through bulletins, advisory opinions and other publications - provides audits and other evaluative services
+- maintains and enhances relationships with other Federal agencies and partner governments - provides education, training, and technical assistance regarding applicable statutory and regulatory requirements - assists tribes with background investigations and fingerprint processing - receives and processes appeals of final agency action24 - conducts formal and informal hearings - consults with Indian tribes - engages with states and the regulated community - issues advice and guidance through bulletins, advisory opinions, and other publications - provides audits and other evaluative services

-14 25 U.S.C. § 2706(a)(1).
+22 25 U.S.C. § 2715.

-20 25 U.S.C. § 2710(c).
+23 25 U.S.C. § 2710(c).